 Seagull manufactures finished faucets and/or faucet components for

 The Luxart and mainline websites are well designed and simple to navigate.
-Faucets can be displayed by just about any feature you can think of including number of handles, finish, flow rate, height and style class (traditional, transitional and contemporary).
+Faucets can be displayed by just about any feature you can think of including the number of handles, finish, flow rate, height, and style class (traditional, transitional, and contemporary).
 The search feature is accurate and responsive.
-Information about each faucet is extensive, more than enough to make an informed buying decision, except the origin of the ceramic cartridges.
+Information about each faucet is extensive, more than enough to make an informed buying decision, except for the origin of the ceramic cartridges.
 Knowing the manufacturer of the cartridge is useful to determine where or not it is a good one.

-Specification sheets are downloadable in .pdf format, and provide considerable information, including a dimensioned drawing.
-Installation instructions (also .pdf) are easy to follow and including an exploded parts diagram and warranty.
+Specification sheets are downloadable in .pdf format and provide considerable information, including a dimensioned drawing of each faucet.
+Installation instructions (also .pdf) are easy to follow and including an exploded parts diagram and the warranty that applies to the faucet.
 Specifications and instructions are in three languages: English, Spanish and French.

 Taiwanese- and Chinese-made faucets comparable to Luxart include

-Based on our knowledge of the company's suppliers, an examination of a sample of Luxart faucets acquired through normal retail outlets, and our conversations of plumbers who regularly use the products, we believe that the Luxart faucet line is of good quality overall that offers good to very good value for the price with top drawer Hajoca customer support.
-There is an adequate spread of designs and finishes, and the ceramic valves used in the faucets we examined were at least good with some being very good.
-The faucet lines started out strong and are getting better.
-We raised our score this year from 5-7 to 5-8, showing overall improvement to the faucets over the past five years.
-We would have no problem installing a Luxart faucet in a busy kitchen or family bath.
+Based on our knowledge of the company's suppliers, an examination of a sample of Luxart and Mainline faucets acquired through normal retail outlets, and our conversations of plumbers who regularly use the products, we believe that either the Luxart or Mainline faucet line is of good quality overall and offers good to very good value for the price with top drawer Hajoca customer support.
+There is an adequate range of designs and finishes, and the ceramic valves used in the faucets we examined were at least good with some being very good.
+The faucet lines started strong and are getting better.
+We would have no problem installing a Luxart or Mainline faucet in a busy kitchen or family bath.

-If you have had an experience with a Luxart or Mainline faucet, — good, bad or indifferent — that you would like to share, please drop us a note or leave a comment below.
+We are continuing to research the company.
+If you have experience with Luxart or Mainline faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.